lorenzouttini/cw2-classification-tables/README.md

-# COMP0248 Group D: 3D Point Cloud Table Detection and Segmentation
+# 3D Point Cloud Table Detection and Segmentation

 This repository contains implementations of three complementary pipelines for detecting and segmenting tables in indoor scenes: